Azure/autorest.java/typespec-tests/readme.md

 Then, run the tests in `typespec-tests` module as usual Java Tests.

-## Generate Code for some TypeSpec Source
+## Generate Code for TypeSpec Source

 `tsp compile <target.tsp>` in `./typespec-tests` folder.